vytasrgl/ChatScript/WIKI/ChatScript-Pattern-Redux.md

 `?` - if no argument occurs after, means is value found in sentence

+Comparing two text strings (not numbers) will do it based on case-independent alpha sorting.

 Note: You can put `!` before the tokens instead of using `!=` and `!?`.
 E.g.,
 ```
 u: ( _~noun !_0?~fruit) if the noun is not in fruit concept